Garrnete/ReactWebApplicationProject/README.md

 ## Sorting Hat Portal 🧙🏻‍♂️

-A magical React web application where users can take a Sorting Hat quiz, discover their Hogwarts house, browse house members, save favorite characters, and enjoy animated, Hogwarts-themed UI.
+A magical React web application where users can take a Sorting Hat quiz, discover their Hogwarts house, browse house members, save favorite characters and enjoy animated Hogwarts-themed UI.

 ## Technologies Used: